uwcartlab/webmapping/Chapter2/readme.md

 Chapter 2: Setting Up Your Workspace
 =====================================

-Welcome to the first chapter of Web Cartography and Visualization!
+Welcome to the first chapter of Web Mapping!
 Chapter 2 includes three lab lessons and Activities 1 & 2:

 *   In Lesson 1, we will introduce text editors and some basic "boilerplate" HTML used to structure your website.
 *   In Lesson 2, we will discuss how to efficiently set up your web directory and host it through a localhost development server.